zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 bootstrap a new consumer or to recover from inconsistencies between sender and consumer after an incident.

-You can create snapshot events programmatically (using EventLogWriter.fireSnapshotEvent), but usually snapshot event creation is a irregular, manually triggered maintenance task.
+You can create snapshot events programmatically (using EventLogWriter.fireSnapshotEvent), but usually snapshot event creation is an irregular, manually triggered maintenance task.

 This library provides a Spring Boot Actuator endpoint named `snapshot_event_creation` that can be used to trigger a Snapshot for a given event type.
 Assuming your management port is set to `7979`,